csc-training/geocomputing/python/STAC/Readme.md

 The **memory** requirements depend more on the specific analysis, but a starting point could be **6-10Gb/core**.

 ### Dask chunksize
 One more optimization option is to manually assign [Dask chunksize](https://docs.xarray.dev/en/v0.14.0/dask.html#chunking-and-performance).
 Chunksize defines how big part of data is analysed at once.
 Using bigger chunksize decreases the amount of data requests to the data storage, which might make the process faster.
 On the other hand, bigger chunksize also increases the required memory.
-The default chunksize in most cases is likely good enough, but if you have data cube with 1 or only few dates, increasing the chunkzise to 2048x2048 for cooridnates might be better.
+The default chunksize in most cases is likely good enough, but if you have data cube with 1 or only few dates, increasing the chunkzise to 2048x2048 for coordinates might be better.

 ### Run the code via batch jobs